ayushpratap113/stalkerAI/readme.md

 - Use the tool for professional purposes (recruitment, professional networking)
 - Do not use for harassment, stalking, or privacy violation

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.